On TV Tonight

 - 1 hr 10 min

 Method1.
-First make the tomato sauce.
-Heat the olive oil in a large, heavy-based frying pan, add the garlic and sweat until softened.
+For make the tomato sauce: Heat the olive oil in a large, heavy-based frying pan, add the garlic and sweat until softened.

 2. Add the tomatoes and basil, season with salt and freshly ground pepper and simmer gently for 25 minutes.